tizzir/COMP3040A2v2/index.md

 *Utilizing various AWS services, migrated an existing high-volume, reactive, and automated data scraper to a serverless architecture.*

-- **Brainstormed, designed, built, and documented** a serverless and automated data scraping tool, as well as an accompanying API and deployment program
+- Brainstormed, designed, built, and documented a serverless and automated data scraping tool, as well as an accompanying API and deployment program;
-- **Thoroughly researched, tested, and reported on** a variety of architecture diagramming  tools for company-wide use
+- Thoroughly researched, tested, and reported on a variety of architecture diagramming  tools for company-wide use;
-- **Diagrammed top- and low-level views** of the serverless architecture being built
+- Diagrammed top- and low-level views of the serverless architecture being built

 ## VOLUNTEER EXPERIENCE